 The program is free.
 We do not take any equity in your startup and you have full ownership of your startup IP.
 As of now we also do not provide funding, but we help jumpstart you for the $250,000 Columbia Venture Competition, which will occur in Spring 2018.

-Applications open up on August 25.
+Applications are due October 2nd.
 Startups applying should have:

-- 2-4 founders, at least half of whom should currently be an undergraduate, graduate, or recent alumni (at most two years out of school).
+- 2-4 founders, at least half of whom should currently be an undergraduate, graduate, or recent alumni of Columbia University (at most two years out of school).
 Dropouts of college-age will be considered.

 - A burning passion for the product and at least some domain expertise